Evidence for a Superfluid-to-solid Transition of Bilayer Excitons

-The enhancement of the condensate with increasing \dnu is dramatic.
-As shown in Fig.~\ref{fig2}a-b, perfect Coulomb drag response persists beyond \dlb $=1.6$ for $|\Delta\nu|>0.4$.
-To examine this quantitatively, Fig.~\ref{fig2}d plots $T_c$ versus \dnu\ and \dlb.
-We restrict to regime $|\Delta\nu|<0.2$ to avoid influence of the competition with the single-layer FQHE states.
-White and red circles mark constant values of $T_c$, which we take as a reflection of the stability of the exciton condensate.
-For a given value of \dlb, $T_c$ is enhanced by increasing \dnu.
-A similar trend is observed in the superfluid transition width, \DT\ (see SI).
+In addition to layer spacing and layer imbalance, the third way to affect the stability of the condensate is by varying the temperature.
+Fig.~\ref{fig2}d plots the critical temperature of the condensate transition, $T_{c}$, versus \dnu\ and \dlb, where $T_{c}$ is defined as the temperature where drag ratio deviates from unity.
+We restrict to $|\Delta\nu|<0.2$ to avoid the competition with the single-layer FQHE states.
+Fig. 2f shows representative horrizontal linecuts corresponding to $T_{c}$ versus \dlb at $\Delta\nu=0$, -0.15 and -0.25.
+For a given value of \dlb, $T_c$ is systematically enhanced by increasing $\Delta\nu$.
+A similar trend is observed in the superfluid transition width, \DT\ (see SI Fig.~\ref{FigPairing}).

 The observation that $T_c$ and \DT\ vary with $\Delta\nu$, for fixed \dlb , suggests that \dlb\ alone does not fully describe the ground state of the bosonic system.
-Fig.~\ref{fig2}e replots the same $T_{c}$, but as a function of \dnu\ and \dle, where $\ell_{e}$ is calculated from the definition of above.
-The contours of constant $T_{c}$ now follow vertical trajectories, which is a strong indication that the excitonic pairing strength is fully determined by \dle\ and independent of layer imbalance.
-Likewise, the measured $T_c$ follows distinct trajectories for different values of \dnu when plotted as a function of \dlb (Fig. 2f) but the same data collapse onto a single curve when plotted as a function of \dle - confirming that $\ell_e$, and therefore the exciton density, plays a critical role in determining the stability of the condensate phase.
+Fig.~\ref{fig2}e,g replots the same $T_{c}$, but as a function of \dnu\ and \dle, where $\ell_{e}$ is calculated from the exciton density using the definition introduced above.
+The contours of constant $T_{c}$ now follow vertical trajectories (Fig. 2e) or equivalently the linecuts in Fig. 2f are seen to collapse onto a single curve when plotted as a function of \dle\ (Fig. 2g) .
+This confirms that $\ell_e$, and therefore the exciton density, plays a critical role in determining the temperature stability of the condensate phase ~\cite{Lozovik2012,Perali2013}.
 This provides a physical picture that links the magneto-exciton phase diagram with the previously studied zero-field bilayer excitons.

+\textbf{Superfluid to insulator transition}\\ Next we investigate the regime of large layer imbalance corresponding to filling fractions beyond the boundary marked by the dashed white line in Fig. 2b.
+In this range the interayer exciton enters a low density dilute regime, corresponding to a near total depletion of one layer and near full ocuppancy of the other.
+Current drag measurement indicates that in this limit the superfluid phase is no longer observed for any experimental range of \dlb (Fig. 2a,c).